lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked on Lambda School's homework - writing more Javascript functions and running them through npm tests.
 I solved the functions from last week that I was having trouble with, and moving onto later lessons.

 **Thoughts**: Struggling a bit with functions using objects and callback functions - but I know it just takes practice.

+### R1D90: 4/18/18

+**Today's Progress**: I learned about recursion today via Lambda School!

+**Thoughts**: SI was intimidated by the idea of recursion but seeing it broken down into detailed steps really helped.
+I feel like I can approach it now.
+Whether I can actually build correct recursive code is another story, but I feel empowered.
+The comparison to Russian nesting dolls was really helpful for me.